-- a scaled site drawing

-- the required RPA notes and:

-- The Water Quality Impact Assessment Data Sheet (Appendix C)
+- A scaled site drawing - The Water Quality Impact Assessment Data Sheet (Appendix C)

-The WQIA Data Sheet is the standard form provided to submit the required project information.
+The WQIA Data Sheet is the standard form for submitting the required project information.
 The submitted WQIA Data Sheet must be complete for permit approval and issuance.

-The scaled site-drawing and WQIA Data Sheet together must provide the:
+The scaled site-drawing and WQIA Data Sheet must provide the following information:

-- Location of the RPA - Location and nature of the existing and proposed encroachment into the RPA buffer - Area of pre- and post-development impervious surfaces in the RPA and on the site with stormwater calculations if appropriate - Type and location of proposed best management practices to mitigate the proposed encroachment - Location of existing and proposed downspouts, swales, runoff outfalls or drainage pathways from the property; - Location of existing vegetation onsite, including the number and type of trees and other vegetation to be removed in the RPA buffer - Re-vegetation or vegetation enhancement plan that supplements the existing RPA buffer vegetation in a manner that provides for pollutant removal, erosion and runoff control.
+- Location of the RPA. - Location and nature of the existing and proposed encroachment into the RPA buffer. - Location and calculations for any disturbed area in the RPA. - Area of pre- and post-development impervious surfaces in the RPA and on the site with stormwater calculations if appropriate.

+- Type and location of proposed best management practices to mitigate the proposed encroachment. - Location of existing and proposed downspouts, swales, runoff outfalls, or drainage pathways from the property. - Location of existing vegetation onsite, including the size and species of trees and other woody vegetation, and identifying the vegetation and quantity and species trees to be removed in the RPA buffer.
+Removals of mature trees should be specifically identified. - Re-vegetation or vegetation enhancement plan that supplements the existing RPA buffer vegetation in a manner that provides for pollutant removal, erosion and runoff control. - If applicable, location of potential climate impacts and floodplain on property (See Section 4.4.3)

-If necessary, applicable civil engineering or landscape plan sheets should be referenced in the Water Quality Impact Assessment Data Sheet.
+Applicable civil engineering or landscape conservation plan sheets should be referenced in the Water Quality Impact Assessment Data Sheet.

-Projects that propose to disturb more than five thousand (5,000) square feet in the RPA or that propose encroachment into the seaward fifty (50) feet of the RPA buffer may be required to submit the additional information authorized under § 61-12.C for Major WQIAs depending on the nature of the activity proposed, site conditions, and potential water quality impacts (e.g., steep slopes, sensitive ecological areas, etc.).
+Projects that propose to:

+- Disturb more than five thousand (5,000) square feet in the RPA; - Encroach into the seaward fifty (50) feet of the RPA buffer; or - Disturb more than five thousand (5,000) square feet of slopes 15 percent or greater adjacent to the RPA boundary are required to submit the additional information authorized under § 61-12.C for Major WQIAs.
+The specific information required for the major WQIA will vary depending on the nature of the activity proposed, site conditions, and potential water quality impacts (e.g., steep slopes, sensitive ecological areas, etc.).

-Measuring RPA Encroachment, Land Disturbance, and Impervious Cover water line serves to mark the boundary of the water body.
+RPA Encroachment, Land Disturbance, and Impervious Cover

+When completing the WQIA, encroachment is recorded as a distance, usually from a structure to the stream or wetland.
+The edge of the defined streambed, ordinary high water line or delineated wetland boundary can be used to locate the water body.
 For projects proposing modification or expansion of the primary structure, the location of the existing principal structure, including attached structures such as decks or garages, will be used to determine if an increase in encroachment is proposed.
-The location of detached structures or accessory uses including but not limited to tool sheds, detached garages, retaining walls, gazebos, pools, patios, and terraces will not be considered for these projects.
+For primary structures with below ground components, such as underground parking garages, both the above and below ground component of the primary structure will be considered in making determinations regarding encroachment.
 Additional guidance on non-conforming structures and uses is provided by DEQ.